Ircama/osm-carto-tutorials/pages/30_tilemill-osm-carto.md

 [^1]: Most of the documentation is taken from [Rendering of OSM data on Windows - Quickstart](https://sourceforge.net/p/topomapcreator/wiki/TileMill/).
 [^2]: [Tilemill v0.10 is not supported](https://github.com/gravitystorm/openstreetmap-carto/pull/2473#issuecomment-265031690)
+[^3]: Mapbox Studio Classic uses a different rendering technology, not compatible with OpenStreetMap Carto.
+(With Windows, there might be a possibility to use command line tools, that are not comfortable for autohoring.)